billycao/venmo-to-lunch-money/README.md

 # Venmo to Lunch Money

-An Express.js based app that transforms Venmo emails into [Lunch Money](lunch-money) transactions.
+An Express.js based app that transforms Venmo emails into [Lunch Money][lunch-money] transactions.

 This project is just a result of a two-night hack session.
 I can't guarantee correctness or privacy conciousness.